wyeworks/nucore-open/doc/HOWTO_feature_flags.md

 * `create_users` Should admins be able to manually add users
 * `devise/lock_strategy`Lock account after 5 failed attempts
-* `lookup_netids`: If enabled, allow internal and external users to be created.
-Add additional step to ensure the NetId or email is not already present.
+* `lookup_netids`: If enabled, allow internal and external users to be created and add additional step to ensure the NetId or email is not already present.
 Else, navigate to create external user (no internal user creation allowed).
 * `password_update` Allow users to update or reset password (forgot password button)
 * `saml: create_user` create/update saml users on login
 * `uses_ldap_authentication`: Enable if ldap authentication engine is used and configured.